 It is time that the enemy should be made to suffer in their own homelands something of the torment they have let loose upon their neighbours and upon the world.
 We believe it to be in our power to keep this process going, on a steadily rising tide, month after month, year after year, until they are either extirpated by us or, better still, torn to pieces by their own people.

 We do not expect to hit without being hit back, and we intend with every week that passes to hit harder.
 Prepare yourselves, then, my friends and comrades, for this renewal of your exertions.
 We shall never turn from our purpose, however sombre the road, however grievous the cost, because we know that out of this time of trial and tribulation will be born a new freedom and glory for all mankind.

-On the very same day Hitler was issuing his Directive No. 32.
-He had a growing confidence that Russia would soon be defeated and he could therefore afford to redirect resources back to the Luftwaffe, so that he could continue the war against England.
+On the very same day Hitler was issuing his Directive No. 32b2.
+He had a growing confidence that Russia would soon be defeated.
+He planned to soon reduce the size of the Army (but adding to the number of armoured divisions) while increasing the resources for the Luftwaffe, so that he could continue the war against England.

 Our military mastery of the European continent after the overthrow of Russia will make it possible considerably to reduce the strength of the Army.
 Within the limits of this reduced Army, the relative strength of the armoured forces will be greatly increased.

 The manning and equipment of the Navy will be limited to what is essential for the direct prosecution of the war against England and, should the occasion arise, against America.